1Now Naomi had a relative of her husband, a man of noble character of the family of Elimelech, and his name was Boaz.

 16And pull out, yes, pull out some for her from the bundles and leave it for her to glean, and do not rebuke her.”

-18And she took it up and went into the city and her mother-in-law saw what she had gleaned.
+18And she picked it up and went into the city and her mother-in-law saw what she had gleaned.
 She also brought out and gave to her what she had left over after she was satisfied.

+19Then her mother-in-law said to her, “Where have you gleaned today?
+Where have you worked?
+May the one who took notice of you be blessed!”
 And she told her mother-in-law with whom she had worked and said, “The name of the man with whom I worked today is Boaz.”

-20Then Naomi said to her daughter-in-law, “Blessed of Yahweh be the one who has not forsaken his kindness to the living and to the dead.”
+20Then Naomi said to her daughter-in-law, “Blessed of Yahweh be the one who has not forsaken his covenant-faithfulness to the living and to the dead.”
 And Naomi said to her, “The man is a close relative to us, one of our kinsmen-redeemers.”

 22And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others will not harm you in another field.”